The

 Discovery and Preservation

-Crews from Busscher Construction uncovered bones and reached out to the GRPM and the University of Michigan for confirmation on the find.
+On August 11, 2022, the Busscher Construction crew uncovered bones just northeast of Kent City, in Newaygo County, and reached out to the GRPM and the University of Michigan for confirmation on the find.
 Shortly thereafter, the mastodon bones were excavated by a team of GRPM and University of Michigan staff led by the GRPM’s Science Curator, Dr. Cory Redman.

 For a year and a half, the bones dried in the Museum’s Collections.
-With partners at the University of Michigan’s Museum of Paleontology, the Museum has studied and conserved the bones.
-They also brought in a team from Research Casting International to scan each bone individually with incredible detail for 3-D printing.
+With partners at the University of Michigan, the Museum has studied and conserved the bones.
+A team from Research Casting International was brought in to scan each bone individually with incredible detail for 3-D printing.
 The 3-D printed bones will be arranged into a complete, articulated skeleton, leaving the real bones protected for further study.

 About the Mastodon

-The mastodon (Mammut americanum) is remarkably complete, with around 130 bones recovered.
-We can tell it was a young male, around 10 years old, when it died around 13,210 years ago.
-We can also tell that the area it was found in was a spruce-oak dominated forest along the margin of a glacial lake.
+The Clapp Family Mastodon (species name: Mammut americanum) is remarkably complete, with around 130 bones recovered.
+We can tell it was a young male, around 10 years old, when it died 13,210 years ago.
+Based on the pollen and sediments found with the bones, we also know that the surrounding vegetation was a spruce-oak dominated forest with abundant sedge wetlands that were growing on the margin of a glacial lake.

 About the Clapp Family